miladhzzzz/prod-automation/README.md

 * **Version Control:** we Keep your projects updated using Git version control so you can easily revert breaking changes with a single GET request.

-* **Reverse Proxy:** we also use Traefik reverse proxy you can set labels in your docker-compose to expose this services dynamically!.
+* **Reverse Proxy:** we also use Traefik reverse proxy you can set labels in your docker-compose to expose the services dynamically!.

 * **Observability** we use Prometheus / Grafana to monitor the traefik entry point we also have a /prometheus config dir you can change it to observe all your containers or other components easily!

-* **Enjoy Deployments:** Access your deployed applications in the specified environments, knowing they've been delivered with speed, reliability, and a touch of magic!

 ## Join the Journey

 Ready to embark on a journey of automation and efficiency?
 Dive into the Automagic DevOps Pipeline, contribute your ideas, and let's make DevOps a breeze together!